rdpoor/mulib/README.md

 * **Fast and Trusting.** `mulib` favors maximizing speed and minimizing code space over safety.
 In general, `mulib` trusts that you're passing valid parameters and that your code implements argument validation where needed.
-* **Single-threaded scheduler.** Much of `mulib`'s small code footprint and low-overhead is attributed to its single-threaded, run to completion scheduler.
+* **Single-threaded design.** Much of `mulib`'s small code footprint and low-overhead is attributed to its single thread / multiple task design.
 See [About Single-Threaded Schedulers](./docs/about_single_threaded_schedulers.md) for the reasons -- and implications -- behind this choice.
+* **Power-aware scheduling.** `mulib`'s architecture for handling interrupts and scheduling make it easy to create low-power embedded applications.
 * **Low threshold, high ceiling.** A suite of well-documented code examples guide you from the simplest "blink an LED" demo to complex multi-tasking applications.